Alpha Omega Alpha AOA

 Foundations (Medical Student Community Outreach)

-Promoting health awareness by providing health education sessions to residents of homeless shelters, specifically Grasslands Homeless Shelter, in the Westchester area.
+The goal of our club is to promote health awareness by providing health education sessions to residents of homeless shelters, specifically Grasslands Homeless Shelter, in the Westchester area.

 La Casita de la Salud